CamdenClark/neoanki/README.md

 You can highlight all three lines in visual mode, and call `:AnkiCreateBasic`.
 This will skip the prompting step and allow you to directly create a note.

+## Changing the deck or tags mid-session

+You can select the deck or tags that further calls to `:AnkiCreateBasic` and `:AnkiCreateCloze` will use.

+Call `:AnkiSelectDeck <deck-name>` or `:AnkiSelectTags <tag1> <tag2> ...`

 ## Configuration

-Here is how you configure options for neoanki.
+Here is how you configure options for Neoanki.
 What's shown is the defaults:

 ```lua
 require('anki.config').setup({